Enforce

 What is Enforce?

 Checkpoint Enforce provides active AI agent enforcement for your web applications.
-Unlike Detect which passively identifies agents, Enforce detects agents and applies policies — blocking, redirecting, challenging, or logging traffic based on configurable rules.
+Unlike Detect which passively identifies agents, Enforce detects agents and applies policies — allowing, blocking, redirecting, or challenging traffic based on Cedar policies you author in plain language.

 Enforce includes detection by default.
 When you enable Enforce, you get everything Detect offers plus policy-based actions.